 “Each track on the album is quite different from the last, and we see this as a way of accepting and supporting yourself in any emotional state.
 You arrive in this world alone and you leave it alone.
 The bottom line is: You’re the only person you’ve got.
 It’s important to understand your different selves, to listen to yourself and your true desires, to love yourself when you’re at your lowest as well as your highest, to accept and understand all the different sides of your personality, and to be in touch with your conscious and unconscious.

 “Every song on the album is a story that happened to us.
 Maybe it’ll happen to you too.
 But every story deserves to become a song.
-Sologamyis more than just an album – It’s a call to action”
+Sologamy is more than just an album – It’s a call to action”

-But there is more to this story, that maybe gives some idea why the girls have hit on Sologamy as a theme.
-Commenting on first single ‘Craterface’ the band said: “Craterface” is a metaphor for a person whose face bears the marks of past struggles—both physical and emotional.
+Commenting on the first single ‘Craterface’ released earlier this year, the band said: “Craterface” is a metaphor for a person whose face bears the marks of past struggles—both physical and emotional.
 This track is a cry from the soul, reflecting fear, self-hatred, and complicated relationships.
 The lyrical hero wrestles with inner conflicts, searching for acceptance.
 In a world filled with pressure and stress, Craterface becomes the voice of those trying to make sense of their emotions.

 “The protagonist feels not only anger toward others but also rage toward themselves for their own helplessness.
 This fury transforms into a thirst for revenge—a painful yet powerful way to cope with suffering.
 ‘Craterface’ is my ultimate catharsis.
 A catharsis of consuming hatred, of the vengeance that eats me from the inside.
 “Let’s be honest—haven’t we all felt this way at least once?”